When people hear news of snow falling and accumulating on Tateyama, backcountry and powder snow enthusiasts can't sit still.

 Thoughts on Mt.
 Tateyama

-the beauty of the squid fishing lights lining the horizon off the coast of Toyama Bay on a crisp, cold, clear night.
+the beauty of the fishing lights of squid fishermen lined up on the horizon off the coast of Toyama Bay on a crisp, clear night.

 Text: Hiroshi Suganuma